Isabella of Mar: Robert the Bruce and Marjorie Bruce

 Though Bruce lost most of his initial battles as King, he remained elusive and escaped Edward's grasp time and time again.
 In June 1306, Edward's forces dealt Bruce a devastating defeat at the Battle of Methven.
 To keep his family out of Edward's hands, Bruce sent word to his brother, Neil, and to the Earl of Atholl requesting that they take Marjorie and his wife to Kildrummy Castle until it was safe.
 They lived there briefly for a few months until September 1306, when Edward II, Prince of Wales, personally led an assault on the castle.
 The outnumbered Scots received yet another devastating defeat, but this time there was nowhere to run and the Scottish lords at Kildrummy were captured and executed, including Neil Bruce.
-The quick-thinking Earl of Atholl, however, managed to escape and took Robert's wife, his sister, and Marjorie into hiding.
-They were betrayed days after their flight by Uilleam II, Earl of Ross, a fervent supporter of Balliol who handed Atholl and the Bruces over to the English.
+The Earl of Atholl, however, managed to escape and took Robert's wife, his sister, and Marjorie into hiding.
+They were betrayed days after their flight by Uilleam II, Earl of Ross, a supporter of Balliol, who handed Atholl and the Bruces over to the English.
 The Earl of Atholl was executed, but Queen Elizabeth and the twelve-year-old Marjorie and were taken alive and held hostage for nearly a decade.

-The details of Marjorie's captivity are once again sparse, though we know that a cage was built for her outside the Tower of London.
-This cage was likely designed for the same purpose as the one made for Isabella MacDuff, the Countess of Buchan who oversaw Bruce's coronation.
+The details of Marjorie's captivity are also sparse.
+A cage was built for her outside the Tower of London, likely designed for the same purpose as the one made for Isabella MacDuff, the Countess of Buchan who oversaw Bruce's coronation.
 MacDuff's cage was set in the public's view outside Berwick Castle as a warning to rebels and, possibly, as a ploy to coax Bruce out of hiding.
 According to the chronicle, Flores Historiarum, Edward ordered:Because she has not struck with the sword, she shall not die by the sword; but, on account of the unlawful coronation which she performed, let her be closely confined in an abode of stone and iron, made in the shape of a crown, and let her be hung up out of doors in the open air at Berwick, that both in her life and after her death she may be a spectacle and eternal reproach to travellers.Marjorie's aunt, Mary Bruce, was held in a similar cage outside Roxburgh Castle, and endured exposure and public humiliation as MacDuff did.
 Marjorie however, in the end, was spared this ordeal.
 Perhaps Edward felt Mary's and MacDuff's humiliation sufficed enough, though, there is no evidence to definitively say why Edward decided to spare Marjorie from her cage; instead, Edward sent her to the Gilbertine convent in Watton, where she lived in virtual isolation for the next seven years.